dynatrace-oss/opentelemetry-exporter-go/README.md

 For platform-specific prerequisites, please refer to [Prerequisites](tbd).

 ## Getting started

+This README file just contains a very brief quickstart code sample.
+The main documentation of this package can be found in the [Dynatrace Documentation](tbd).

 Follow [the instructions](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/google-cloud-platform/opentelemetry-integration/opentelemetry-on-gcf#choose-config-method)
 on how to set up the Dynatrace configuration for your project by using a config file or environment variables.
 An error will be returned during the TracerProvider instantiation if the config cannot be found.